Served: More than 2 years

-He was survived by his wife, Catherine Gorman; daughter, Claudia Gorman (20); and at least one sibling, Mary Rhinner (37).
+He was survived by his wife, Catherine Gorman; daughter, Claudia Gorman (20); sister, Mrs. Mary Rhinner (37); and two brothers.
 Upon hearing of his death at 6:30 a.m. at her home on John Street near Betts Street, Mrs. Rhinner fell to the floor and died.
-She was survived by four children.
+Four children survived her.

 On October 31, 1884, Offord appeared in Police Court charged with Murder.
 Officers indicated that they had two eyewitnesses.
 The case was continued to November 5th.

 On November 3, 1884, Coroner Muscroft ruled that Patrolman Gorman was murdered, having died from infection of a bullet wound inflicted by Offord.

 On November 5, 1884, Offord appeared before Judge Fitzgerald represented by John P. Murphy.
 Several witnesses testified for the prosecution including two who saw Offord shoot him.
 The judge bound him over for Murder in the 1st Degree.
 On December 3, 1884, Offord was indicted by the Grand Jury for Murder of the 2nd Degree.
 He was arraigned in Common Pleas Court on December 9, 1884.